Your LLM Agents are Temporally Blind: The Misalignment Between Tool Use Decisions and Human Time Perception: Related Work

 \subsection{Function calling of LLM agents}

-To enable large language model (LLM) agents to be truly helpful and expand their capabilities beyond the knowledge encoded in their parameters, researchers have equipped them with function/tool calling capabilities~\cite{parisi2022talm, schick2023toolformer, shen2023hugginggptsolvingaitasks, song2023restgpt, mialon2023augmented}.
-This development has significantly broadened the range of tasks LLMs can perform by allowing them to interact with external resources.
-The recent introduction of standardized interaction protocols, such as the Model Context Protocol (MCP)~\cite{anthropic2024mcp} and the Agent2Agent (A2A) Protocol~\cite{google2025a2a}, has further enriched the ecosystem of tools available to agents.
-These protocols streamline communication and resource access, paving the way for more sophisticated agentic systems.
+To enable large language model (LLM) agents to be more helpful and extend beyond their parametric knowledge, researchers have introduced function/tool calling capabilities~\cite{parisi2022talm, schick2023toolformer, shen2023hugginggptsolvingaitasks, song2023restgpt, mialon2023augmented}.
+This has significantly expanded the range of tasks LLMs can perform by enabling interaction with external resources.
+Recent standardized interaction protocols, such as the Model Context Protocol (MCP)~\cite{anthropic2024mcp} and Agent2Agent (A2A) Protocol~\cite{google2025a2a}, further enrich the tool ecosystem, streamlining communication and resource access for more sophisticated agentic systems.

 Alongside these advancements, a great deal of research has focused on evaluating how LLM agents use tools.
 Some studies measure the accuracy of tool invocation~\cite{huang2023metatool, li2023api, patilberkeley}, others diagnose hallucinated tool calls~\cite{zhang2024toolbehonest, ross2025when2call}, and a few evaluate robustness to variations in tool descriptions~\cite{shi2025prompt, faghih2025gaming}.
 However, a significant problem that has been largely overlooked in existing evaluations is temporal blindness in multi-turn settings.
 Without time awareness, models may either over-rely on outdated context, producing erroneous output, or under-rely on stable context, leading to unnecessary delays from excessive function calls.